Open-Horizon-Games/Open-Horizon-Games-Launcher/README.md

 - **News and Updates**: Stay informed with the latest news and updates from OHG.
 - **Account Management**: Manage your OHG account and game purchases.
 - **Community Integration**: Connect with the OHG community and access forums and support.
+- **Epic Games Login Integration**: Easily log in with your Epic Games account and enjoy exclusive discounts on OHG titles.

 ## Development Roadmap